Until a few years ago, I never knew what the deal was with those unreadable labels on the back of skincare products. Did you?

 2. Website incidecoder.com

-And, a little more work, but the website incidecoder.com is great!
-You can search for your favorite product (provided it is a major brand), or for a specific ingredient.
-You will then read what this ingredient does or does not do for your skin and what it consists of.
+And, a bit more work, but the website incidecoder.com is great!
+You can search for your favorite product (if it's a big brand), or for a specific ingredient.
+You will then read what this ingredient does or doesn't do for your skin and what it consists of.

 3. Download an INCI app

-There are various apps that, after a scan of your care product, show whether there are harmful substances or bad ingredients in your facial care.
+There are several apps that, after scanning your care product, show whether there are harmful substances or bad ingredients in your facial care.
 It also shows what possible irritants are in the product.
 You can also easily find lists of all harmful ingredients in cosmetics and read more about them.

 Some options are:

-Food for Skin wants to be transparent and honest and has therefore translated the INCIs for all products into 'plain Dutch' and explained why this is in the product.
-You will find this on the product pages of our products.
+Food for Skin wants to be transparent and honest and has therefore translated the INCIs in 'plain Dutch' for all products and added why this is in the product.
+You can find this on the product pages of our products.

 Care products without harmful substances

-Our mission is to 'clean the beauty industry together'.
-Clean from ambiguity and without bad ingredients such as plastics in your facial care.
-That is why we want to start raising awareness among our readers.
+It is our mission to 'clean up the beauty industry together'.
+Clean of confusion and without bad ingredients such as plastics in your facial care.
+That is why we want to start by making our readers aware.

-If it's all too much work for you, we understand that!
+If it's all too much work for you, we understand!

 Tip: Then choose a clear route: 100% natural skin care.
 Not 'natural based', because then something has been done with the natural ingredient.

-You certainly don't have to choose Food for Skin, but any other brand that is truly natural, provided it is professionally formulated, professionally produced and checked in a lab.
-Unfortunately, as a consumer you cannot see anywhere on the packaging whether this has happened.
-Many brands choose to stir the pans themselves and not have it checked.
-As a consumer you cannot see this anywhere, unless the government comes to take a sample (and unfortunately that chance is not great).
-So also with natural brands: checking the ingredients of your cosmetics is not an unnecessary luxury and at least ask whether it is approved according to EU cosmetics legislation.
+You certainly do not have to choose Food for Skin, but any other brand that is truly natural, provided it is professionally composed, professionally produced and checked in a lab.
+Unfortunately, as a consumer, you cannot see anywhere on the packaging whether this has happened.
+Many brands choose to stir the pots themselves and not have it checked.
+As a consumer, you cannot see this anywhere, unless the government comes to take a sample (and that chance is unfortunately not great).
+So also with natural brands: checking the ingredients of your cosmetics is not an unnecessary luxury and at least ask whether it has been approved according to EU cosmetic legislation.

-For those who really want to dive in: read Robin van Wechem's book 'The anti-wrinkle complex – the back of the beauty industry'!.
+For those who really want to dive into it: read the book by Robin van Wechem 'The anti-wrinkle complex - the back of the beauty industry'!.